-Under newly made Spring Traps Approval Orders, the long-awaited Goodnature A18 Grey Squirrel Trap became an approved trap in England and Scotland from 1 January 2019 and was available for sale in the UK from that date.
+Under newly made Spring Traps Approval Orders, the long-awaited Goodnature A18 Grey Squirrel Trap (available on Amazon here - the links to Amazon on this page are affiliate links) became an approved trap in England and Scotland from 1 January 2019 and was available for sale in the UK from that date.

 Trapping and shooting are currently the only lawful means of grey squirrel control.
 Trapping is the more efficient of the two (simply because traps work without an attendant human), but the effort involved in checking traps is costly, tedious and discouraging.
 The Goodnature trap promises to reduce that workload drastically.